THE COMPACT

-the last years when Matsushita decided not to work with the Philips engineers.
+during the last years when Matsushita decided not to work with the Philips

-with the chosen sampling frequency of 44.1 kHz., Sony insisted that the quantization
+that worked with the chosen sampling frequency of 44.1 kHz., Sony insisted

-should at least have 16 bit because severe criticism was expected, especially
+that the quantization should at least have 16 bit because severe criticism

-possessed a phenomenal sound reproduction of analogue recordings on records
+sound reproduction of analogue recordings on records and tapes:

 -